jamesallen74/react-app1-jobsboard/README.md

 From this video https://www.youtube.com/watch?v=LDB4uaJ87e0?t=2h21m52s Tutorial Status: done

-**To get it started**
+**To get started new**
+1. make sure node is installed, since you need to run npm commands
-1. clone repo to loca dev env
+1. clone repo to local folder where you want the project
 1. open new terminal window
-1. run 'npm install'
+1. run 'npm install' to restore node-modules
-1. run 'npm run apiserver' to start the api on port 8000 using json-server
+1. run 'npm run apiserver' to start the mock api on port 8000 using json-server
 1. open new terminal window
 1. run 'npm run dev' to start the app on port 3000 using vite dev tools
 1. open the localhost link show in the terminal output

-**To mimich prod**
+**To mimick prod**
-1. stop any dev server running
+1. stop any dev server running from above
-1. delete the 'dist' folder if you have one
+1. if you have a 'dist' folder, delete it
 1. run 'npm run build'
 1. notice the new 'dist' folder that appears
 1. open new terminal window
 1. run 'npm run apiserver' to start the api on port 8000 using json-server
 1. open new terminal window
-1. run 'npm run preview'
+1. run 'npm run prodpreview'
 1. open the localhost link show in the terminal output

-**Pre-requisite**
-Node (with NPM) installed

-**Commands ran for project setup, already ran**
+**Commands already ran for project setup - no need to repeat**

     npm create vite@latest jobsboard